 Here is a three-key strategy that Kristen outlined.
 These ideas will work well to support any family with children who are resisting sleep or sleeping alone.

 1. Support Your Sleep Goals First

 After a few days or nights of trying to tackle sleep issues with a child, parents are most likely tired themselves, and full of feelings about the subject.
-It’s best to offload those first.
+It's best to offload those first.
 Find a listener who will let you let off steam, without judgments.
-(Our Parent’s Support Facebook Group is a great place to find a listener if you are already familiar with Hand in Hand’s tools and your children are 12 or under).
+(Our Hand in Hand Parenting Community Group on Facebook is a great place to find a listener if you are already familiar with Hand in Hand's tools and your children are 12 or under).

 “You can get “mad” at your child,” in this space, says Kristen.
 “You don't want them to hear it.
 You don't want them to be a part of the listening partnership, but you can say in that listening partnership, “Go to sleep!” she says.